-Gentle Resources
+Gentle resources

 This space is for gentle understanding - not deep dives, not fixing, not doing it “properly.”